Iris cristata: Toxicity

-Like many other irises, most parts of the plant are poisonous (rhizome and leaves), if mistakenly ingested can cause stomach pains and vomiting.
-Also handling the plant may cause a skin irritation or an allergic reaction.
-Also risk of Dermatitis.
+Like many other irises, most parts of the plant are poisonous (rhizome and leaves), and if mistakenly ingested can cause stomach pains and vomiting.
+Handling the plant may cause a skin irritation or an allergic reaction, and there is also a risk of dermatitis.

 Uses

 It has been listed as a medicinal plant.

 It has been used by the Cherokee North American Indians in herbal medicines.
 A decoction of the pulverized root was used as salve for ulcers.
 An infusion (tea) taken for liver.
 Also a decoction of the root was used to treat a "yellowish urine."
 The root was also used as an ingredient in a cream applied to skin ulcers.

 The root has also been used as a spice.

-In the 19th Century, hunters in Virginia used the root, as a thirst aid.
+In the 19th century, hunters in Virginia used the root, as a thirst aid.
 It is initially sweet and then the taste of the root becomes pungently acrid.

 In its native region, it has been marked as a commercially available pollinator plant that attracts bees.